 For the last two years or so, I’ve been crunching some numbers on the genetics of T cells together with colleagues from the Dept. of Bacteriology and Immunology at the Haartman Institute, Helsinki.
 It has turned out that with the help of high-throughput sequencing and the resulting massive amounts of data, immunology is an enormous unexplored playground for complex-systems scientists; I’ve had plenty of fun and we’re currently writing up the results of this first stretch.
 There are all sorts of marvels out there, and yes, there be power laws too.
 I’ll write a series of posts on the topic.
 To whet your appetite, here’s a small story:

-Ever wondered what happens when you get a splinter in your toe?
+Ever wondered what happens in your body when you get a splinter in your toe?

 Here’s a summary.
 The splinter breaches your first line of defence – your skin – and intruders follow.
 Once they are in, your so-called innate immune system responds.
 This response has to be swift; bacteria multiply quickly.
 Many things happen: the chemicals of the so-called complement system start drilling holes into bacterial cell walls.
 Macrophages, big eater cells, devour any invaders they meet.
 They become increasingly vicious and release cytokines, chemicals that call other types of cells to arms.
 Cytokines also increase the permeability of your blood vessels: that’s why your toe will swell.
 Now neutrophils that circulate in your blood will exit and follow the scent of battle.
 Once at the front line, they release a cargo of toxic chemicals, killing invaders.
 When done, they die and become pus.